Showing posts with label Shoot 'em ups - Overhead. Show all posts

 As with Gauntlet, keys unlock the barriers blocking our path.

-I just started the level and immediately I'm surrounded by those damn jellyfish!
+I just started the level, and immediately I'm surrounded by those damn jellyfish!

 The CryptO'pinion

-Puffy’s Saga was always going to be seen as a cheap Gauntlet knockoff, but that doesn’t mean it couldn’t have been a decent game.
+Puffy’s Saga was always going to be seen as a Gauntlet knockoff, but that doesn’t mean it couldn’t have been a decent game.
 Unfortunately, it falls short due to its cumbersome design.
-You're always in a panic worrying about dying due to the lack of health and food pick-ups.
-Plus, the hoards of monsters become nearly impossible to defeat when all swarm together.
-Factor in the complexity of the power-ups, Magic Goms, and the absence of a default map, and it all becomes far too much to handle, making it more frustrating than enjoyable.
+You're always in a panic, worrying about dying due to the lack of health and food pick-ups.
+The hordes of monsters become nearly impossible to defeat when they all swarm.
+Factor in the complexity of the power-ups, Magic Goms, and the absence of a default map, and it all becomes too much to handle, making it more frustrating than enjoyable.

 Wow, this isn't looking good, is it?
 Despite my whinging, the core gameplay isn’t bad - running through Gauntlet levels and killing monsters is fun.
-I liked the speed of Puffyn and the power of Puffy, this spices things up nicely.
+I liked the speed of Puffyn and the power of Puffy; this spices things up nicely.
 Plus, like many French games, the aesthetics are lovely - stunning visuals and silly samples.

 Puffy's Saga needed more energy and greater rewards from food pickups.
 Not to mention better use of items/power-ups and dumping that bad idea of Magic Goms!!
 All this would’ve eased the difficulty, making it balanced and more enjoyable.
 As it is, I struggled to get too far without running out of energy!

 I reckon I need to rate this based on the hardware.
 On older STs without a Blitter, the push-scrolling is painful, so I’d have to give it a rather brutal 35%.
 But on something like the Mega ST or Atari STe, it runs much smoother and plays way better.
 The proper scrolling makes it a lot more enjoyable - so I'd say it deserves a surprisingly decent 60%.
-At the end of the day, though, Blitter or not - just play Gauntlet II instead.
+At the end of the day, though, Blitter or not, just play Gauntlet II instead.

-• Atari Legend has the best floppy disk by The Midland Boyz.
+• Atari Legend has a floppy disk by The Midland Boyz.

-• 8BitChip has an installable hard drive game that now supports the Blitter.
+• 8BitChip has an installable hard drive game that supports the Blitter.

-• It's not often I record videos these days but, check out the ST scrolling...
+• It's not often I record videos these days, but check out the ST scrolling...

 Sunday, July 08, 2018